 All entrepreneurs I've been talking to on my podcast Inter:views are genuinely concerned about their people, before their own sake.
-I know some whom have decided to stop paying themselves a salary so they could keep their staff on the payroll.
+I know some who stopped paying themselves a salary at one moment in their journey so they could keep their staff on the payroll.

 Entrepreneurs understand the value in people.
 They realize their businesses cannot thrive if their employees do not thrive.